ori-community/wotw-docs/content/docs/seedlang/index.md

 ##### Notes

 Item messages will enter a queue in the top center region of the screen.
-Up to 7 item messages can be shown at once.
 If too many messages are already visible, new ones will wait until they have space to appear.
 By default item messages disappear after a 4 second timeout; the timeout only runs while they're visible.

 #### item_message_with_timeout